 Macros (2 tbsp): 193 calories – 10g of Protein, 15g of Fat, 4g of Carbs

 Usually seen as unhealthy due to its high fat content, cheese is a perfect snack on the Ketogenic diet.
-If you want some with a little less fat, or you’re close to hitting your fat macros for the day, try our half-fat or low-fat protein cheese.
+If you want some with a little less fat, or you’re close to hitting your fat macros for the day, try our low-fat protein cheese.

 ✔ Whey Protein